Skip to main navigation Skip to main content

 If at any time you wish to have your name removed from the list, you can do so by emailing the options above and put "DELETE ME" in the subject line.

 Have a question, or need more information?
+Email Nonpoint Source Pollution.

 Related Links

-The University of Kentucky cooperative extension offices serve as a link between the counties of the Commonwealth and the state's land grant universities to help people improve their lives through an educational process focusing on their issues and needs.
+These offices serve as a link between the counties of the Commonwealth and the state's land grant universities to help people improve their lives through an educational process focusing on their issues and needs.

-Kentucky's Natural Resources Conservation Service (NRCS) provides leadership and administers programs to help people conserve, improve and sustain our natural resources and environment on private land.
+This state office provides leadership and administers programs to help people conserve, improve, and sustain our natural resources and environment on private land.

-U.S. Department of Agriculture – NRCS Technical Resources Web site - provides technical information, resources, tools, models and data.
+This US Department of Agriculture site provides technical information, resources, tools, models, and data.

-The Livestock and Poultry Environmental Stewardship (LPES) Curriculum project provides a national curriculum and supporting educational tools to United States livestock and poultry industry advisers who, in turn, can help producers acquire certification and/or achieve environmentally sustainable production systems.
+This project provides a national curriculum and supporting educational tools to United States livestock and poultry industry advisers who, in turn, can help producers acquire certification and/or achieve environmentally sustainable production systems.
 Producers also benefit from the information and assessment tools that the curriculum provides.

-Kentucky Environmental Education Council (KEEC) is charged with promoting and coordinating environmental education activities in the Commonwealth.
+KEEC is charged with promoting and coordinating environmental education activities in the Commonwealth.
 This link contains standard aligned curriculum, information on where to borrow Enviroscape NPS models, and information on environmental education outreach and professional development opportunities throughout the Commonwealth.

-The Kentucky Association for Environmental Education (KAEE) is a statewide organization made up of nonformal and formal educators, interested citizens, and agency and business representatives.
+KAEE is a statewide organization made up of nonformal and formal educators, interested citizens, and agency and business representatives.
 KAEE offers its members opportunities to share ideas through an annual conference and newsletter.
 KAEE members assist with the development and implementation of environmental education programs.
 The national organization that serves the same purposes and further helps to raise the professional standards for environmental educators is the North American Association for Environmental Education.

-Bluegrass Greensource strives to promote environmental awareness and educational programs in 18 central Kentucky counties, their communities and schools, while tackling straight pipe, illegal dump and other environmental cleanup projects.
+Bluegrass Greensource strives to promote environmental awareness and educational programs in 18 central Kentucky counties, their communities and schools, while tackling straight pipe, illegal dump, and other environmental cleanup projects.

 See EPA's home page for Nonpoint Source Pollution programs.

-The Kentucky Department of Fish & Wildlife Resources is responsible for the conservation of wildlife resources and for boating projects in the state.
-Its mission is to conserve and enhance fish and wildlife resources and provide opportunity for hunting, fishing, trapping, boating and other wildlife related activities.
+KDFWR is responsible for the conservation of wildlife resources and for boating projects in the state.
+Its mission is to conserve and enhance fish and wildlife resources and provide opportunity for hunting, fishing, trapping, boating, and other wildlife related activities.
 There are many funding and educational resources available through this organization.

-The Kentucky Master Logger program was instituted under the Kentucky Forest Conservation Act.
+This program was instituted under the Kentucky Forest Conservation Act.
 Every active logging operation must have a certified master logger on site.
 The Master Logger Program provides instruction in the use of best management practices (BMPs) on logging operations.

-American Forests is a world leader in planting trees for environmental restoration, a pioneer in the science and practice of urban forestry, and a primary communicator of the benefits of trees and forests.
+This organization is a world leader in planting trees for environmental restoration, a pioneer in the science and practice of urban forestry, and a primary communicator of the benefits of trees and forests.

-The Kentucky Division of Forestry’s mission is to protect and enhance the forest resources of the Commonwealth through a public informed of the environmental and economic importance of these resources.
+KDF's mission is to protect and enhance the forest resources of the Commonwealth through a public informed of the environmental and economic importance of these resources.

-The Kentucky Association of Mitigation Managers (KAMM) - provides technical information, resources, and tools for Nature-based Solutions and related Green Infrastructure and Low-Impact Development projects.
+KAMM provides technical information, resources, and tools for Nature-based Solutions and related Green Infrastructure and Low-Impact Development projects.

-EPA’s Septic Systems (Onsite/Decentralized Systems) webpage provides information, educational resources, and technical resources to help citizens and communities investigate and implement an on-site/decentralized management program.
+This EPA webpage provides information, educational resources, and technical resources to help citizens and communities investigate and implement an on-site/decentralized management program.

-National Onsite Wastewater Recyclers Association.
-Its mission is to provide leadership and promote the on-site wastewater treatment and recycling industry through education, training, communication and quality tools to support excellence in performance.
+This organization's mission is to provide leadership and promote the on-site wastewater treatment and recycling industry through education, training, communication, and quality tools to support excellence in performance.

-Kentucky issues the Integrated Report to Congress on the Condition of Water Resources in Kentucky every two years, which reports on the quality of water in the streams, lakes, and reservoirs of all major river basins of the Commonwealth.
-The most recent Integrated Report to Congress can be found on Kentucky’s Integrated Report Hub.
+Kentucky issues this report every two years, which reports on the quality of water in the streams, lakes, and reservoirs of all major river basins of the Commonwealth.
+The most recent Integrated Report to Congress can be found on Kentucky's Integrated Report Hub.

 Kentucky Energy and Environment Cabinet